photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 ### System Requirements ###

 - For a good user experience, we recommend running PhotoPrism on [a Raspberry Pi 4 or 5 with at least 4 GB RAM](#is-a-raspberry-pi-fast-enough) and a [64-bit operating system](#modern-arm64-based-devices)
-- High-resolution panoramic images may require additional swap space and/or physical memory above the recommended minimum
+- High-resolution panoramic images may require additional swap space and/or physical memory above the [recommended minimum](index.md#system-requirements)
 - Indexing performance will benefit greatly from [using SSD storage](troubleshooting/performance.md#storage), e.g. connected via USB 3
-- Note that if [less than 4 GB of swap space](troubleshooting/docker.md#adding-swap) is configured or a manual memory/swap limit is set, this can cause unexpected restarts, for example, when the indexer temporarily needs more memory to process large files; RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory
+- Ensure that your device has [at least 4 GB of swap](troubleshooting/docker.md#adding-swap) configured and avoid setting a [hard memory limit](faq.md#why-is-my-configured-memory-limit-exceeded-when-indexing-even-though-photoprism-doesnt-actually-seem-to-use-that-much-memory) as that can cause unexpected restarts when the indexer temporarily needs more memory to process large files
+- Indexing RAW images and high-resolution panoramas may require additional [swap space](troubleshooting/docker.md#adding-swap) and/or physical memory beyond the recommended minimum; RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory
 - You should [enable HTTPS](using-https.md#how-to-enable-https) or run your server behind a [secure HTTPS reverse proxy like Traefik](proxies/traefik.md) if it is connected to a shared network or the public Internet
 - Depending on the Linux distribution, you may need to set the following [security options](troubleshooting/docker.md#kernel-security) in your [docker-compose.yml](https://dl.photoprism.app/docker/arm64/docker-compose.yml):
   ```yaml